Katiechong-git/PetubeProject3/README.md

 ### Instruction to Build

-The database is on MongoDB Atlas and the website is hosted on heroku here.
-To install and run, do the following:
+The database is on MongoDB Atlas, to install and run, do the following (note you may need to contact us to get MongoDB Atlas url to run locally):

 git clone